Keswick - Borrowdale - Buttermere drive

 Apart from the wonderful scenery, the highlight of the summit area is the Honister Slate Mine.
-This famous old mine is still producing slate today and has plenty to offer visitors.
+This famous old mine is still producing slate today and now also specialises in adventure activities for visitors.
 There is a visitor centre, gift shop, showroom, cafe and various activities including mine tours and adventure climbing experiences.
 Entrance is free but there is a charge for the activities and for parking.
 The mine is open all year apart from early January.
 During the devastating storm Desmond flood in December 2015, the nearby raingauge recorded 341mm of rain in 24hrs, a new UK record.
 The summit area also has a Youth Hostel with adjacent National Trust pay and display car park and is a good place to start walks up the surrounding hills.
 No other facilities.

 Continue on the B5289, over the summit of the Pass and start descending towards Buttermere.
 Again steep and narrow, the road is hemmed in by some very impressive peaks but soon descends to the more open valley floor and follows the pleasing river along Gatesgarthdale.
 There are a number of free layby’s next to the river where you can stop and admire the scenery before reaching Gatesgarth Farm where there is a small formal car park on the right.

 Location: Gatesgarthdale car park

 If you don’t want to stray too far from the car, it might be better to stop at one of the free layby’s further back up the valley.
 However, this pay and display car park provides better access to the southern end of beautiful Buttermere lake.
 You can walk to the lake either on the footpath across the valley floor or along the road.
 You could walk the full circuit of the lake from here which is approx 4 miles.
 There is a charge for the car park, if it is full there is quite a large overflow car park on the opposite side of the road behind the farm.
 No facilities.